Code-Institute-Submissions/SteveMiller7-P4-Hannahs-Nails_SepResub/README.md

 - Have the ability to update all personal details.
 - Add a blog page where customers could share experiences and like and comment on images posted of their nails.

+## Compaitibility testing

+The site was tested on various devices including:
+- iPhone
+- Macbook Pro
+- iMac
+- iPad
+- I also tested responsiveness on Google Chrome Dev Tools.

 ### Automatic Function Testing